 If either the student or the instructor is not satisfied with the resolution at the department level, the college dean convenes an impartial Grievance Review Committee to make a final determination.

-The Grievance Review Committee consists of the college dean, who serves as the committee chair, the department chair or course lead, a faculty member selected from the same college, and two students from the Honor Code Council.
+The Grievance Review Committee consists of the college dean, who serves as the committee chair, the department chair or course lead, a faculty member selected from the same college, and two students from the Dean of Students Review Council.
 All members of the committee should be impartial and without prior substantial knowledge of the facts and circumstances of the matter.

 After a fair opportunity to be heard is provided to both parties, the student filing the grievance and the accused faculty member are excused, and the grievance is discussed by the committee.
 A decision is reached by majority vote and presented to both parties in writing.
 This decision is final.